lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 # Neural Networks in Brains and Computers

-**Course Description:** TODO

-Intended audience has a background in either machine learning/NLP or neuroscience/neurolinguistics.
+**Course Description:** We will look into the intersection of machine learning and neuroscience.

+The main target audience is students with a background in machine learning who are interested in learning about the brain and how it processes information, how artificial neural networks relate to real neurons, how machine learning can help understand the brain better, and how machine learning models may end up aligning with representations found in the brain.

+The seminar can also be interesting for students with a background in neuroscience.

+We will read a range of materials, drawing on textbooks and research papers.

+**Expectations regarding your background:**
+It is sufficient if you have background in either machine learning or neuroscience.
+However, you should be willing to learn a bit about the other field in preparation for your presentation.

 Given the interdisciplinary nature of the course readings, it is fully expected that not everything in the readings will be understandable to everyone in the class.
 Michael is happy to meet with you once to talk through any questions about the paper you're assigned.
+While you are expected to make an effort to understand the paper you're assigned, and should understand its overall points, it is fully acceptable if details that aren't clsoely related to your own background remain unclear.
+Not understanding some aspects of your assigned paper won't affect your presentation grade - as long as you're transparent and upfront about points you don't understand in your presentation.

 **Course Management System:** TODO

 **Instructors:** Michael Hahn

-**Time:** Tue 16:15–17:45
+**Time:** Thu 12:15–13:45

-**Room:** Building C7.3, Seminarraum 1.12
+**Room:** Building C7.3, Seminarraum  -1.05

 ## Format and requirements

 This is a seminar course.
 Starting from the fourth week, one or two students will present in each unit (except for the Dec 19 session).
 Every student will present exactly once.
 We expect all students to read the readings every week.
-Every student submits one question about the readings by Monday noon.
+Every student submits one question about the readings by Wednesday noon.

 ## Syllabus